camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_additional_type/README.md

 - Go to the 'Schema.org additional type' details.
 - Enter Schema.org types that support additional typing by default.
 - Enter Schema.org types and bundles whose additional type field should be required.
+- Enter Schema.org additional types that should be ignored.
 - Enter default additional type allowed values for Schema.org types.